Gold872/elastic-dashboard/README.md

 A simple, modern dashboard for FRC teams.

+Download files can be found [here](https://github.com/Gold872/elastic-dashboard/releases/latest), the supported platforms are Windows, MacOS, and Linux.

+_NOTE: Your code must be using WPILib version 2023.3.1 or higher, otherwise you might not be able to add widgets!_

 ## About

 Elastic is a simple and modern Shuffleboard alternative made by Team 353.
 It is meant to serve as a dashboard for competition but can also be used for testing.
 Some features include